ABS-CBN: Spotify

 ABS-CBN's record label, Star Music, began distributing its catalog on Spotify in 2014 as part of the company's digital expansion strategy.
 On September 22, 2022, ABS-CBN officially launched its presence on Spotify with the ABS-CBN Hub, the country's first local network podcast hub on the platform.
-This portal centralized all Kapamilya podcasts including Dear MOR: The Podcast,ANC Podcast, and Kapamilya Chat making them accessible to Spotify's global audience.
+This portal centralized all Kapamilya podcasts including Dear MOR: The Podcast, ANC Podcast, and Kapamilya Chat.

-BINI, the nation's premier P-pop girl group under Star Music, achieved several record-breaking milestones on the platform.
-In March 2025, the group reached 1 billion all-time Spotify streams, and surpassed 6 million monthly listeners by mid-year, cementing their position as the most-streamed female OPM act and P-pop group on Spotify.
-Their viral single Pantropiko became the first song by a Filipino girl group to surpass 100 million Spotify streams by July 2024, further expanding their audience and online influence.
+BINI, the leading P-pop girl group under Star Music, achieved several record-breaking milestones on the platform.
+In March 2025, the group reached 1 billion all-time Spotify streams, and surpassed 6 million monthly listeners by mid-year, making them the most-streamed female OPM act and P-pop group on Spotify.
+Their single "Pantropiko" became the first song by a Filipino girl group to surpass 100 million Spotify streams by July 2024.
 Earlier in March 2024, BINI also made history as the first Filipino pop group to top Spotify Philippines’ Daily Top Artists chart.

-MAKI, another rising Star Music artist, has gained significant traction on Spotify as well.
-By mid-2025, his hits including Saan? and Dilaw regularly appeared in the platform's Daily Top Songs chart for the Philippines, and his total streams exceeded 100 million.
-The strong Spotify presence of BINI and MAKI underscores ABS-CBN's evolving approach to music promotion and the growing influence of Filipino artists in the global streaming era.
+Star Music artist MAKI has gained significant traction on Spotify as well.
+By mid-2025, his hits including "Saan?" and "Dilaw" regularly appeared in the platform's Daily Top Songs chart for the Philippines, and his total streams exceeded 100 million.

 Other social media

-ABS-CBN's digital presence, managed by ABS-CBN Digital Media, is among the most influential in the Philippines and the region.
-ABS‑CBN's main Facebook page currently has around 44 million followers, making it the most followed Philippine media company on the platform.
+ABS-CBN is also present on other social media sites, including Facebook, X, Instagram, and Tiktok.
+Its main Facebook page currently has around 44 million followers, making it the most followed Philippine media company on the platform.
 It streams regular programs and special events, often alongside YouTube broadcasts, and engages audiences through emoji reactions, live comments, and real-time polls.
 Exclusive content such as trailers, reels, and behind-the-scenes videos also draw millions of interactions.
 The official ABS‑CBN account on X has approximately 1.9 million followers, also the highest among Philippine media companies, offering updates, show highlights, and network announcements.
 On TikTok, ABS‑CBN has amassed around 11.6 million followers with nearly 982 million likes, making it the country's most followed media organization on the platform, and sharing bite-sized entertainment content and show highlights.
 ABS‑CBN's primary Instagram account has grown to about 3 million followers, once again leading among Philippine media companies, and features show promos, exclusive clips, and cross-platform event coverage.

-ABS‑CBN News maintains a strong social presence: its Facebook page counts about 27 million followers, the highest for a news organization in the country.
-Its TikTok channel has 1.8 million followers and 65.5 million likes, while its Instagram account also has approximately 2 million followers, delivering news briefs, human-interest stories, and live updates.